CWanamaker enjoys reading, writing, and learning about the world around us.

 It took me over a year to make my first payout on HubPages.
 By then, I had written over a 100 articles.
-Now, more than 7 years after I started writing on the HubPages platform, I am well on my way to 200 articles and nearing 2 million views.
-Over this period of time I have tried many things and experimented with different writing styles as well as writing on various topics.
-In addition, I spent a lot of time trying to use proven SEO techniques and backlink building methods in order to grow my readership and improve traffic.
-In the end, I learned many valuable lessons and am looking forward to a long career on HubPages.
+Now, more than seven years after I started writing on the HubPages platform, I am well on my way to 200 articles and nearing two million views.

-My hope is that if you are reading this that you can learn from my experiences (and mistakes) just like I have.
-Although I will be discussing several key tips for winning on HubPages in the remainder of this article, if I had to give only one recommendation that would be to focus on writing high quality content.
+My hope is that if you are reading this, you can learn from my experiences (and mistakes).
+Although I will be discussing several key tips for winning on HubPages, if I had to give only one recommendation, it would be to focus on writing high-quality content.
 Quality is king above all else.
-If all you did was write amazing content, you would still probably be successful since HubPages is a great platform where the owners want to see you succeed.
+If all you did was write amazing content, you would probably be successful since HubPages is a great platform that wants to see you succeed.

 1. Proofread and Edit Your Content